Darrman/WarOfLovers/README.md

 ## Credits
 Please read the attached CREDITS.md file.

+## Known Issues
+- Chiki's animations are bugged: she will show Myrrh frames while transforming.
+- If Marth attacks with a magic sword, the game will hang.
+  Work around this by holding L after resetting to disable that animation.
+- Jigglypuff's name is too long for certain menus.

 ## Patching Instructions
 Apply War of Lovers.ups file to a clean American FE8 rom.

+## Changelog

+*v0.2: 18/10/2023*
+- Finished the first story arc in Akaneia.
+- Chapters 5 and 6 added, and writing for Chapter 4 completed.
+- Replaced the battle frame with one inspired by FE3.
+- All random characters now have full-screen CGs when recruited.
+- Voice acting added for Super Smash Bros. characters.

+*v0.1: 01/04/2023*
+- Initial release.